 #1 Create Your Moving Day Checklist

 Apart from packing the very last boxes, there’s a bunch of other things that must wait until the moving day, like taking out the rubbish and emptying the fridge.
 Such small but essential tasks are usually pushed aside while you’re concentrated on packing.
 As a result, you can experience too much hustle and bustle when the movers arrive unless you’re careful.
 Instead of desperately trying to keep in mind all the small things you have to get done, draw up a checklist that outlines everything you need to do.
 The checklist will help you prioritize your time and make sure that everything is done before you leave.

 #2 Have a Good Sleep and Don’t Skip Your Breakfast

-Obviously, you should get up early on the moving day to get everything done on time and without unnecessary fuss.
+Obviously, you should get up early on a moving day to get everything done on time and without unnecessary fuss.
 It’s going to be a long and tiresome day, so you need to be full of energy.
-Our advice is to have a decent night sleep before your moving day, so don’t stay up late at night.
+Our advice is to have a decent night’s sleep before your moving day, so don’t stay up late at night.
 Plus, take care of your breakfast: have something that will keep you fuelled up as long as possible so that you have a clear mind and don’t get distracted by your empty stomach.

 #3 Consider Getting Help with Your Kids and Pets

 Small kids or pets running around can make your moving day even more stressful.
 In addition, it can be quite dangerous for them.
 To avoid getting too annoyed and worried on your moving day, it’s the best idea to arrange someone to watch your little ones prior to the big day.
 Schedule a pick-up or drop-off so you can concentrate entirely on your moving day routine.
 However, things happen, and in case your children or pets are sticking around, figure out what can keep them busy.
 An absorbing game will go well for a kid, and your dog will be happy with a new chew toy.